Crash of a Douglas C-47A-20-DK Dakota C.3 in RAF Welford

 Circumstances:

-En route, while conducting a training flight, the crew attempted to drop a life raft but the dinghy struck the elevators.
+While conducting a training flight, the crew attempted to drop a life raft from the main cabin door.
+Unfortunately, the dinghy came loose and jammed the elevator control.
 The bomber went out of control and crashed in a field.
-All eight occupants were injured.
+Four crew members were killed.

 Type of aircraft: